The annual Underhill Lecture at UC Berkeley features a leading figure from political or scholarly circles in the United Kingdom.

 The Underhill Lecture is sponsored by the Anglo-American Studies Program.
 It is co-sponsored by UC Berkeley’s Institute for European Studies, Center for British Studies & Institute of International Studies

 April 3, 2019 3:30pm

 Dr. Kori Schake, Deputy Director-General, International Institute for Strategic Studies; Author of Safe Passage: The Transition from British to American Hegemony (Harvard University Press 2017); contributing editor at The Atlantic and War on the Rocks.
 Dr. Schake has held policy positions across government, academia and think tanks, including working with both the military and civilian staffs of the Pentagon, in the White House at the National Security Council, and at the US State Department as Deputy Head of Policy Planning.

-Reception to follow (location TBD).
+Reception to follow at the Faculty Club.

 From Brexit to Donald Trump: How Far Does the Economy Explain the Rise of Populism and Nationalism?

 Join us as Martin Wolf, Associate Editor and Chief Economics Commentator of the Financial Times, London, gives his talk, “From Brexit to Donald Trump: How Far Does the Economy Explain the Rise of Populism and Nationalism?”